godotengine/godot-docs/tutorials/viewports/viewports.rst

    # Set Sprite Texture
    $sprite.texture = tex

-But if you use this in _ready() or from the very first frame of the viewport's initialization you will get an empty texture cause there is nothing to get as texture.
+But if you use this in _ready() or from the first frame of the viewport's initialization you will get an empty texture cause there is nothing to get as texture.
 You can deal with it using (for example):